Mid Mountains Legal Blog

 If a property was purchased at auction or on the same day as an auction after the property was passed in, the purchaser has no cooling off rights.

 The cooling-off period may be reduced or extended by written agreement with the vendor.
-It is critical to provide the vendor with a written request If you wish to extend, and ensure you have a reply in writing before 5pm on the fifth business day after the exchange date.
-If you do not have the vendor’s written reply agreeing to an extension before 5pm on the fifth business day, the cooling off period will be deemed to have expired at that time and you will be bound to the terms of the contract.
+If you wish to extend you must give the vendor a written request and ensure you have a reply in writing before 5pm on the fifth business day after the exchange date.
+If you do not have the vendor’s written reply agreeing to an extension by then, the cooling off period will be deemed to have expired at that time and you will be bound to the terms of the contract.

-If the purchaser decides not to proceed, they must provide the vendor with written notice of their decision during the cooling off period.
-In that case, the purchaser will have to forfeit 0.25% of the purchase price to the vendor but they are entitled to have the balance of the 10% deposit paid on exchange returned to them.
+If you decide not to proceed, you must give the vendor written notice of your decision during the cooling off period.
+In that event, you must forfeit 0.25% of the purchase price to the vendor, with the balance of the 10% deposit paid on exchange being returned to you.

-As a purchaser, why should I make a cooling off period a condition of my offer?
+Why should a cooling off period be a condition of my offer?

-It is in the purchaser’s best interests to have a cooling off period at exchange of contracts for the following reasons:
+Reasons why it is in the purchaser’s best interests to have a cooling off period at exchange of contracts include:

 Best practice is for a prospective purchaser to obtain a pre-approval from the incoming mortgagee before even starting to inspect properties.